Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Introduction

 Our scheme applies to a lattice of driven two-level systems and employs single-spin control and time-periodic modulations of the nearest-neighbour hopping.
 While such spin lattices are routinely realized in various quantum simulation platforms, the necessity to modulate spin-spin hopping makes architectures of superconducting qubits with tuneable-coupling a natural framework for implementing our proposal~\cite{Grajcar2006, Chen2014, Roushan2017, Yan2018, Arute2019, Weiss2022}.
 Indeed, this type of control has been demonstrated and used for the realization of efficient two-qubit gates \cite{Arute2019, Weiss2022} and artificial gauge fields for microwave photons \cite{Roushan2017}.

 The presentation is organized as follows.
 In Section~\ref{sec:drive_ham}, the driven model and the target effective Hamiltonian are introduced.
 In Section~\ref{sec:single_plaquette}, the driving sequence which Floquet engineers the characteristic four-spin interactions of the toric code is presented.
 The protocol to generate the target Hamiltonian on the full lattice is then described in Sec.~\ref{sec:trotter}.
-In Section~\ref{sec:gs_prep}, it is shown how the toolbox developed can be used to prepare the toric code ground state with high fidelity and, in Sec.~\ref{sec:anyons}, signatures of topological order in the state prepared are analysed.
-In Section~\ref{sec:prot_qubit}, we propose a minimal implementation of a proof-of-principle topological device.
+In Section~\ref{sec:gs_prep}, it is shown how the toolbox developed can be used to prepare the toric-code ground state with high fidelity and, in Sec.~\ref{sec:anyons}, signatures of topological order in the state prepared are analysed.
+In Section~\ref{sec:prot_qubit}, we propose a minimal implementation of a proof-of-principle topological device and an adiabatic protocol to simulate the transition from a magnetically- to the topologically-ordered phase.